MS Salamis Filoxenia: Exterior

 The Belorussiya class ships were built with an exterior appearance that was in keeping with the aesthetic of the time, described by Douglas Ward in 2006 as being "reasonably smart-looking – with a square-ish 1970s profile".
 The hull of the ships had a rounded bow and a rear that tapered inwards so that at the very back the width of the hull was only marginally wider than the width of the large central car-ramp (however, in addition to the ramp at the rear, side doors were fitted on the starboard side) The lowest deck of the superstructure (deck 6) extended slightly beyond the width of the hull, resulting an appearance similar to the overhanging promenade decks of many ocean liners.
 Deck 6 also extended further than the higher decks of the superstructure, originally in a wedge-like form.
 The rear decks were tiered, with glass screens protecting the lido area on deck 7.
 Lifeboats were fairly high in the superstructure.
 The fairly large funnel included a smoke deflector fin.

-During the conversion into a cruise ship, the forward superstructure on deck 6 was enlargened to that it extends all the way to the sides for the full length of the deck.
+During the conversion into a cruise ship, the forward superstructure on deck 6 was enlarged to that it extends all the way to the sides for the full length of the deck.
 In 1999, refit the rear car-ramp was removed.